 When in doubt, be a mirror.
 Use their language to ask for more information about what they just said.
 It's an exceptionally effective way to draw people out while minimizing the risk of bias.

-- Cust: Well, he's always waiting until the last minute to ask me to come in on the weekend.
-And then there's those TPS reports.
+Customer I kind of resent my manager.
+You Why do you say that you resent your manager?
+Customer Well, he's always waiting until the last minute to ask me to come in on the weekend.
+And then there's those TPS reports — I just can't stand dealing with TPS reports.
+You Can you tell me about the last time you did TPS reports?

 Also, you're not here to judge.
 Empathize, yes.
 But get used to the fact that people are going to tell you some fairly strange stories about how they currently get things done.
 The business world is held together with Excel and bubblegum.
 You are the student, they are the expert.